Bennett-Arcane Long Camp

 The group was suffering from poor health and low provisions, and they were unable to continue over the Panamint Range.
 John Haney Rogers and William Lewis Manly walked 250 miles across the Mojave Desert to Rancho San Fernando near Los Angeles, California.
 They found a route out of the valley for those trapped in Death Valley.
-At Rancho San Fernando received food and horses from Mexican villagers to take back and save the party.
+At Rancho San Fernando they received food and horses from Mexican villagers to take back to the party.
 The group then traveled to Rancho San Francisco.

-The group had split up in the valley, the other group was the Jayhawkers, stay with their original plan of traveling west out of the valley.
-Both groups were stuck in the valley for a month and both saved from dying of thirst by a snow storm.
+The group had split up in the valley; the other group was the Jayhawkers, who stayed with their original plan of traveling west out of the valley.
+Both groups were stuck in the valley for a month and both were saved from dying of thirst by a snow storm.

 California Historical Landmark

-A California Historical Marker was setup in 1965 by the California State Park Commission working with City of Calexico and the John P. Squibob with E Clampus Vitus.
-The marker is at the 400 Block of East 5th Street, Calexico.
-The California Historical Landmark number 808.
+California Historical Marker 444 was erected in 1949 by the California Centennials Commission and Death Valley ‘49ers.
+The marker is located at coordinates 36°09'48.3"N 116°51'48.1"W on West Side Road, west of Badwater, in Death Valley National Park.